A robust approach to quantifying uncertainty in matching problems of causal inference: Approximate and Exact Distributions of Robust Test Statistics

 In this section, we seek a formulation for $\Pr(\chi^-=s, \chi^+ = r|X)$, the distribution of robust McNemar's statistics under exclusively binning constraints and a fixed number of treated units, $N_l^t$ in each stratum, but without conditioning on a specific match assignment.
-Potential outcomes are treated as random quantities under this hypothesis, and treated and control outcomes are assumed to be equal only on average.
-As before, all the probabilistic statements that follow are conditional on $X$.
+Potential outcomes are treated as random quantities in this case, and treated and control outcomes are assumed to be equal only on average.
+This distribution permits testing of hypotheses other than $\Hsharp$, and is more general than the randomization distribution derived in the previous subsection.
+Now denote with $N_l^t$ the number of treated units in the stratum $l$, and with $N_l^c$ the number of control units in that same stratum.
+In addition, let $p_l^t = \Pr(Y_i=1|i \in S_l, T_i=1)$, and $p_l^c = \Pr(Y_i=1|i \in S_l, T_i=0)$.
+For each stratum, $l=1, \dots, L$, the data are generated as follows: